arshiyaaa7/Expense-Tracker/README.md

-# 💰 Expense Tracker Application
+# 💰 Cointrail – Intelligent tracking.
+Personalized savings.

-A full-stack **Expense Tracker** web application built using **Java, Spring Boot, MySQL, Spring JPA, Hibernate, Tailwind CSS, and TypeScript**.
+A full-stack **Cointrail** web application built using **Java, Spring Boot, MySQL, Spring JPA, Hibernate, Tailwind CSS, and TypeScript**.
 The app allows users to manage their income and expenses with intuitive dashboards, visual charts, and secure authentication.

 ## 🚀 Features